Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

 The next time you catch yourself with a scattered mind or unable to sleep, I encourage you to give meditation a try and see how powerful it can be.

-Interested in meditating together?
-Check out my private meditation classes and let’s start your mindful journey to improved well-being today!
+• Check out private meditation classes and start your mindfulness journey today!

-Photo of Rebecca Michelle, an American meditation teacher who is smiling and has a hat on.
+Photo of Rebecca Michelle, an American meditation coach who is smiling and has a hat on.

 Rebecca Mistretta |

-I help overthinkers and busy minds understand how to become more mindful of thoughts and feelings in everyday life so they have more control over their actions and feel at peace.
+Helping overthinkers let go of thinking and become more mindful of thoughts and feelings so they have more control over their actions and feel at peace.

 Previous